 |

-To fall away from Truth in times of persecution, shows that
+To fall away from Truth in times of persecution, shows

-when we attempt to claim the benefits of an experience we have not made our
+us when we attempt to claim the benefits of an experience we have not made our

 own, try to reap the harvest we have not sown, and wish to enter unlawfully